ipfs-inactive/website/content/ipfs-call/index.md

 ## Welcome to the IPFS Weekly Call

 Join us every week for the IPFS Weekly Call where we hear from the IPFS Community.
+Our calls start 17 UTC every Monday.
 We use zoom to host our calls and [this link](https://protocol.zoom.us/j/443621844) will directly bring you into the live video chat.

 Before you join there are several points we would like to go over:

 1. The IPFS calls are recorded and are put on [Youtube](https://www.youtube.com/playlist?list=PLuhRWgmPaHtSGRSHdU9dbsukHKlihZZAe)
-2. Please sign into the [IPFS Weekly Call sheet](https://docs.google.com/document/d/1WHyIZhBo2eEgYXlZ5HLHg6a6ZWTH3tV848sWkYBJjJA/edit#heading=h.hz5t61tdc5r6)
+2. Have a read of the agenda for the call, and add your name as an attendee on the [IPFS Weekly Call document](https://docs.google.com/document/d/1WHyIZhBo2eEgYXlZ5HLHg6a6ZWTH3tV848sWkYBJjJA/edit#heading=h.hz5t61tdc5r6)
+3. We expect all participants to abide by the [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

 ### Call Format